Silberengel/next.orly.dev/docs/names.md

 #### 3. Trust Distance Calculation

-Trust distance is computed using the relay's trust graph (kind 30101 events):
+Trust distance is computed using the registry service's trust graph (assembled from kind 30101 events retrieved from relays):

+1. Subscribe to kind 30101 events from relays to build a trust graph
-1. Build a directed graph from all relay trust declarations
+2. Build a directed graph from all registry service trust declarations
-2. Use Dijkstra's algorithm or breadth-first search to find shortest trust path
+3. Use Dijkstra's algorithm or breadth-first search to find shortest trust path
-3. Multiply trust scores along the path for effective trust weight
+4. Multiply trust scores along the path for effective trust weight

 **Example:**
 ```
-Relay A → Relay B (0.9) → Relay C (0.8)
+Service A → Service B (0.9) → Service C (0.8)
 Effective trust from A to C: 0.9 × 0.8 × 0.8 (1-hop decay) = 0.576
 ```